kheller18/data-structures-algorithms/questions/frontEnd.md

     + A Mixin is a code block that lets the group of CSS declarations which we can reuse in our site.

 20. What are ways to descrease page load time?
-    + Image optimization - It is always advised to scale your videos and pictures before uploading them to a page.
+    + `Image optimization`: It is always advised to scale your videos and pictures before uploading them to a page.
-    + Browser cache - The utilization of cache will boost speed for pages that you have visited already.
+    + `Browser cache`: The utilization of cache will boost speed for pages that you have visited already.
-    + Compress and optimize content - Compressing the content of a website decreases the load time of a page to a great extent.
+    + `Compress and optimize content`: Compressing the content of a website decreases the load time of a page to a great extent.
-    + StyleSheet Reference on Top - Setting stylesheet reference to the header of a doc allows your page to load quickly.
+    + `StyleSheet Reference on Top`: Setting stylesheet reference to the header of a doc allows your page to load quickly.

 21. What is Stringify?
     + To transform a JavaScript object to a string Stringify is used.

 22. What are the elements of the CSS Box Model?
-    + Content - Displays the main content and the text of the web page.
+    + `Content`: Displays the main content and the text of the web page.
-    + Padding - This area encircles the content.
+    + `Padding`: This area encircles the content.
-    + Border - The border is the padding's outer layer.
+    + `Border`: The border is the padding's outer layer.
-    + Margin - Margin is the area outside the border.
+    + `Margin`: Margin is the area outside the border.

 23. What is the benefit of Srcset?
     + When we want to generate many new solutions of exact images on several devices, Srcset is used.
 This helps improve the UI.